 Despite its title, Lafargue’s ‘The right to be lazy’ is not so much a polemical defence of the presumed pleasures of idleness or its definition, but rather a harsh anti-capitalist attack against the ideology of work – a ‘mental aberration’, ‘dogma’, ‘madness’, ‘mania’, ‘vice’, ‘extravagance’, ‘curse’, and ‘the most terrible scourge that has ever struck humanity’ (Lafargue, 1883).
 Lafargue’s polemic is directed primarily at work in itself, whose intolerability for the working class he somehow, and rightly so, takes almost for granted.
 Yet in the midst of a very confused (if not superficial) series of justifications of his proposal for a three-hour workday – all his emphasis on overproduction in the central section of the pamphlet seems misplaced – his wordy rage focuses on two categories of people.
 On the one hand, as the source of the issue per se, Lafargue attacks Christian religious thought, liberal thinkers, and moralists for having ‘perverted nature’ by instilling the disastrous dogma of the virtue of work into the too easily influenced working class.
 On the other hand, he is even harsher with that same working class for permitting the indoctrination to take place and repeat thoughtlessly, ‘like Arcadian parrots’, the lesson of classical bourgeois political economy about work increasing the wealth of nations.
 ‘Shame on the proletarians!’, he thunders, for allowing themselves to be reduced, throughout their lives, to empty biological containers drained of their energies by the immense efforts of exploited labour.
 Why can’t they even bear the thought of staying with their arms folded? (ibid.: 7 and 15).

-These takes on ‘laziness’ – in any case outlined here in opposition to work – have evidently not entirely liberated its full subversive potential.
-Reframing the category of laziness so as to understand the structural reasons behind the current ideological discourse which gravitate around it and contribute to its constant renewal, entails primarily opposing this category to how capitalism conceives ‘productivity’ – where productivity is inherently the creation of value for capital instead of the satisfaction of needs (creation of use values) – and to the capitalist form of wealth, where the latter does not assume the form of Marx’s ‘real wealth’ as free disposable time, as he remarkably put it in the Grundrisse.
-Also, although ‘laziness’ could be understood as indicating a productivity ‘other’ than capital’s, this does not necessarily mean conceptualising this category as the umbrella term for a ‘naturalized ontology of labor and a utopian vision of a future in which this essence is fully realized in the form of an unhindered productivity’ (Weeks, 2011: 81) – as Marx somehow seems to point at, in very different and at times conflictual ways, throughout his work.
+These takes on ‘laziness’ – at any rate outlined here in opposition to work – have evidently not entirely liberated its full subversive potential.
+In order to understand the structural reasons that support the current ideological discourse which gravitate around the category of laziness and contribute to its constant renewal, reframing this category primarily entails opposing it to how capitalism conceives ‘productivity’ and to the very capitalist form of wealth.
+But note, productivity must be understood as inherently the creation of value for capital instead of the satisfaction of needs (creation of use values), whereas the capitalist form of wealth does not assume the form of Marx’s ‘real wealth’ as free disposable time, as he remarkably put it in the Grundrisse.
+Also, although ‘laziness’ could be understood as indicating a productivity ‘other’ than that of capital, this does not necessarily mean conceptualising this category as the umbrella term for a ‘naturalized ontology of labor and a utopian vision of a future in which this essence is fully realized in the form of an unhindered productivity’ (Weeks, 2011: 81) – as Marx somehow seems to point at, in very different and at times conflicting ways, throughout his work.

 Laziness between economic and moral imperatives

 Historically, the religious and moral condemnation of laziness has not been aimed at the prevention of certain activities in themselves.
-Or better, although for the moralists and the ‘metaphysical lawyers of the bourgeois revolution’ (Lafargue, 1883: 11) it was fundamental to justify their accusations against laziness as to prevent disorderly or debauched behaviours, in order to reframe the category of laziness contrasting it to the contemporary discursive use of the term, it is necessary to read it within the history of strategies to avoid exploited work.
-This does not mean that the earlier Christian vilification of acedia, or prohibition against sloth and moral guidance to a life devoted to work, completely withered away with the emergence of the needs of industrial production – physical exhaustion becoming the main issue with the change in the nature of labour (Rabinbach, 1992: 35–6).
+Perhaps better, for the moralists and the ‘metaphysical lawyers of the bourgeois revolution’ (Lafargue, 1883: 11) the accusatory attitude against laziness was fundamental to justify their aim of preventing disorderly or debauched behaviours.
+However, in view of reframing the category of laziness while contrasting it to the contemporary discursive use of the term, it is necessary to read it within the history of strategies to avoid exploited work.
+This does not mean that the earlier Christian vilification of acedia, or prohibition against sloth and moral guidance to a life devoted to work, completely withered away with the emergence of the needs of industrial production – physical exhaustion becoming the main issue with the change in the nature of labour (Rabinbach, 1992: 35-6).
 Rather, the nascent industrial paradigm secularised the earlier religious discourse on laziness (Wendling, 2011: 78).

-In a similar vein, it should be noted the recent accusations of ‘laziness’ of the PIIGS mentioned in the first part of this article could certainly be interpreted as part of the perennial cultural stereotyping of South-European lifestyles that for quite some time has been embedded in the history of Europe (and the EU).
+In a similar vein, it should be noted that the recent accusations of ‘laziness’ of the PIIGS mentioned in the first part of this article could certainly be interpreted as part of the perennial cultural stereotyping of South-European lifestyles that for quite some time has been embedded in the history of Europe (and the EU).
 We should thus bear in mind that the contemporary condemnation of ‘laziness’ cannot be linked only to the aims of neoliberal policies or bound exclusively to the rise of capitalism, as we saw with the fable of the ant and the grasshopper (or any narrative of that type) and the references to the Protestant work ethic.
-However, in relation to both the secularisation (and, as it were, ‘subsumption’) of the religious discourse on laziness in the nineteenth century and the current renewed occurrence of attacks on supposedly ‘lazy’ countries or individuals (as for instance today’s unemployed population in the Global North, benefit ‘scroungers’ and so on), we should hark back to what Marx argued as regards his reading of the historical episode of ‘the so-called primitive accumulation’ at the end of Volume One of Capital.
+However, in relation to both the secularisation (and, as it were, ‘subsumption’) of the religious discourse on laziness in the nineteenth century and the current renewed occurrence of attacks on supposedly ‘lazy’ countries or individuals (as for instance today’s unemployed population in the Global North, benefit ‘scroungers’ and so on), we should hark back to what Marx argued as regards his reading of the historical episode of ‘the so-called primitive accumulation’, at the end of Volume One of Capital.
 As he put it, ‘The knights of industry … only succeeded in supplanting the knights of the sword by making use of events in which they had played no part whatsoever’ (1990: 975).
-This is a strikingly compelling formulation as it implies that in the fabrication (and endless maintenance and reproduction) of specific relations of production, capital made (and makes) use of a multiplicity of elements that had already emerged or were already present, and which had been generated by a diverse array of historical contingencies – among which, for the purposes of our cases, the religious condemnation of sloth and the perpetual socio-cultural stereotyping of South-European lifestyles (which, evidently, could be dealt with more systematically in future work).
+This is a strikingly compelling formulation as it implies that in the fabrication (and endless maintenance and reproduction) of specific relations of production, capital made (and makes) use of a multiplicity of elements that had already emerged or were already present, and which had and have been generated by a diverse array of historical contingencies.
+This is why, for the purposes of our case, one should indeed consider the religious condemnation of sloth and the perpetual socio-cultural stereotyping of South-European lifestyle – these, evidently, could be dealt with more systematically in future work.